Many leading universities in Birmingham and the wider West Midlands

 The University of Wolverhampton boasts an incredible 95% graduate employment rate for its students.

 Staffordshire University is ideally placed at the heart of the UK, offering a number of courses spanning from Computer Games Design right to Forensic Science.

-Worcester has its own university, the University of Worcestershire that is constantly growing in popularity with nearly double the amount of students now attending since 2006.
+Worcester has its own university, the University of Worcester that is constantly growing in popularity with nearly double the amount of students now attending since 2006.
 Potential students can choose from over 200 courses that the university provides with over 92% of all graduates finding work or education within 6 months of their graduation.

 The Heart of Worcestershire College offers many courses as well as higher education courses as well as further education.